Benicio-Dominguez/QMC5883-MPU6050-tilt-compensated-compass/README.md

 The only connection is the following:
 * MPU and QMC are connected to the I2C bus.
 If you are using an ESP32, a logical level shifter is necessary.

+### "AHRS_DOMINGUEZ2.ino"
 For the tilt compensation to work right off, the Z axis of both sensors must coincide, the X axis of the QMC must point in the same direction as the Y axis of the MPU, and the Y axis of the QMC must point in the opposite direction of the X axis of the MPU.

+### "AHRS_GusBeny_FINAL.ino"
-If you want to place the sensors in a different way, you must change a little the code.
+For this alternative code to work, the Z axis of both sensors must coincide, the X axis of the QMC must point in the opposite direction of the Y axis of the MPU, and the Y axis of the QMC must point in the same direction of the X axis of the MPU. __If you want to place the sensors in a different way, you must change a little the code.__

 "Gire el magnetómetro..." means that you have to turn the sensor around its axes slowly and at a constant pace, it is the magnetometer calibration.